shishir99111/react-restaurant-finder/README.md

 # ToDO
 - Add Redux
-- Loading spinner on "app first load" & "use my location" functionality.
-- Mobile Header Functions
 	- Search box for Mobile Header
 	- Use my location function in Mobile Header Button
 	- Add Full scale view on Mobile view when toggle is ON for Show map.
+- Loading spinner on "app first load" & "use my location" functionality.